invictus-anic3tus/v4/JOURNAL.md

 # firstly
 i want to thank everybody at hack club who's making this possible. if you don't know, hack club is a 100% 501(c)(3) nonprofit run by zach latta + friends made for coders and electronics peoples 18 and under. this project is made possible through their highway to undercity program, where teens are empowered to build their dreams with up to $350 in funding!

-so a big thank you out to acon, alex ren, and everybody else who pulled this together.
+so a big thank you out to acon, alex ren, cyao, ducc, bunnyguy, phthallo, paolo, kareem, rhys, kl, ian, tongyu, manitej, cinders, and m0hid!!

 hello!